Vienna Metro, Austria

 Planning for the fourth phase started in 2001 with specific ideas put forward in the Transport Master Plan of 2003.
 The two projects proposed under the fourth phase were approved and construction started in 2010.

 Upon completion of the fourth phase of expansion, the Vienna U-Bahn metro network will be 89km long, across 116 stations.

 The fifth phase of the Vienna metro expansion is still in the planning stage with prevalent uncertainty due to the availability of funding.

 Vienna Metro expansion details

 Lines U1 and U3 were extended up to Leopoldau and Stadion, respectively, as part of the third expansion phase.
 Strabag is currently carrying out extension work on Line U1 up to Altes Landgut and Troststrasse, which will be completed by 2016.

-A southward extension to Oberlaa is currently being constructed as part of the expansion on the Line U1, and the route will have five new stations.
 Line U1 is the primary north-south trunk route of Vienna, as it serves as a link between the city centre and the districts to the east of Danube.
+It is the primary north-south trunk route of Vienna, as it serves as a link between the city centre and the districts to the east of Danube.

 Vienna metro infrastructure and design

 The stations Kagraner Platz, Rennbahnweg, Aderklaaer Straße, Großfeldsiedlun, Leopoldau, Stadion, Krieau, Messe-Prater, and Praterstern were constructed as a part of the third phase of expansion.